Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **Q: **Does the fact that the two blocks are close to one another affect the temperatures?****

   **A:** Yes and no. If you print with only one extruder, during printing you'll notice the second extruder rising over T<sub>ambient</sub> by a few degrees.
-Silicon       socks help tremendoulsy with this issue.
+Silicon socks help tremendously with this issue.
 The nominal power of the heating cartridge is believed to have an influence too.
 I can say that with 40W cartridges operating at 180C there's no cross-contamination.
 PID does its job (poorly as always, but still).
-If the two print temps differ a lot (e.g. PLA and Nylon), you         migth want to set the lowest one even lower to compensate.
-In general, temperature stability ins't an issue.
+If the two print temps differ a lot (e.g. PLA and Nylon), you might want to set the lowest one even lower to compensate.
+In general, temperature stability isn't an issue.

-- **Q: The heatsink on the Chimera seems a bit underspecced.
+- **Q: The heatsink on the Chimera seems a bit under spec.
 Will it provide sufficient cooling and avoid heat surges?**

   **A:** Tough question.
 Short answer: it will perform fine for PLA and most lower-temp filaments.
-It will not be exchange heat with the ambient fast enough at higher     tempertaures (280+C).
-A temporary fix would be to use a 3020 fan, and adding smaller heatsinks on the sides to encrease the surface area.
-The most effective           solution   for this is watercooling it with a Chimera Aqua, available both on [E3D's site](https://e3d-online.com/products/chimera) and from [Trianglelab](https://it.aliexpress.com/item/32866664544.html?spm=a2g0o.store_pc_allProduct.8148356.1.43ab27c6O61DmY) or [Mellow Store](https://it.aliexpress.com/item/32699836914.html?spm=a2g0o.store_pc_allProduct.8148356.8.4e6d791f4pitm1).
+It will not be exchange heat with the ambient fast enough at higher temperatures (280+C).
+A temporary fix would be to use a 3020 fan and add smaller heatsinks on the sides to increase the surface area.
+The most effective solution for this is water-cooling it with a Chimera Aqua, available both on [E3D's site](https://e3d-online.com/products/chimera) and from [Trianglelab](https://it.aliexpress.com/item/32866664544.html?spm=a2g0o.store_pc_allProduct.8148356.1.43ab27c6O61DmY) or [Mellow Store](https://it.aliexpress.com/item/32699836914.html?spm=a2g0o.store_pc_allProduct.8148356.8.4e6d791f4pitm1).
 A [water cooling kit](https://it.aliexpress.com/item/32850217541.html?spm=a2g0o.store_pc_allProduct.8148356.2.62c761f1yciGhX) is required.

 - **Q: Can I print with every material combination I want?**

-    **A:** No. Certain material combos adhere well togheter, others don't adhere at all.
+    **A:** No. Certain material combos adhere well together, others don't adhere at all.
 Depending on what you're trying to achieve you need to select them carefully.
 For instance, if PLA adheres poorly to PETG, that makes it a great support and a terrible infill material to use in combination with PETG.
 The following table         acts as a reference (pulled from this [support page](https://support.ultimaker.com/hc/en-us/articles/360011461000-Ultimaker-3-Material-compatibility)):

     ![material compatibility Ultimaker](materials_compatibility_updated.png)

    Generally speaking, it's not recommended to use two filaments with very different printing temperatures.
-The hotter one will soften the other, leading to support      failure, parts blending, and an overall poor print quality.
+The hotter one will soften the other, leading to support failure, parts blending, and overall poor print quality.
 Try to combine materials with similar T<sub>glass</sub> values.
 For example, ABS and HIPS are a            great combo because they don't soften each other.
 ABS+PVA can be troublesome, depending on the quality of the PVA filament.
-Nylon and PC need specific high-temp        support filaments, like BVOH, Helios Support, DPA-100, Ionic Hi-Temp Hybrid, Lay Cloud PVA, High-T-Lay PVA.
+Nylon and PC need specific high-temp support filaments, like BVOH, Helios Support, DPA-100, Ionic Hi-Temp Hybrid, Lay Cloud PVA, and High-T-Lay PVA.

 - **Q: What about dissolving filament?**

     **A:** Many materials can be broken down with specific solvents.
-HIPS is dissolved in a D-Limonene and water solution, ABS is broken down by Acetone, PVA by water.
-At the same time, other materials aren't as affected by those solvents, and can endure a bath in a solvent solution.
+HIPS is dissolved in a D-Limonene and water solution, ABS is broken down by Acetone, and PVA by water.
+At the same time, other materials aren't as affected by those solvents and can endure a bath in a solvent solution.
 Keep in mind that due to the long exposure times (PVA and HIPS take hours to completely dissolve) the part made of the "solvent-resistant" filament is also exposed to the agent.
-This migth affect it           (D-limonene is known to have negative effects on poor-quality ABS).
+This might affect it           (D-limonene is known to have negative effects on poor-quality ABS).

 - **Q: I'm always getting a clog while using PVA.**

   **A:** Lower your standby temperature.
 For instance, I print PLA at 180, with a standby value of 170C.
 For PVA, printing at 205C and standby at 180-190C should help.
-You can use as a reference [Ultimaker's recommended settings](https://support.ultimaker.com/hc/en-us/articles/360012055939-How-to-print-with-Ultimaker-PVA).
+You can use it as a reference [Ultimaker's recommended settings](https://support.ultimaker.com/hc/en-us/articles/360012055939-How-to-print-with-Ultimaker-PVA).

 - **Q: My prints are coming out shifted/misaligned.**

     **A:** Make sure _Apply extruder offset to Gcode_ is disabled in Cura.
-Double check you extruder offset.
+Double-check your extruder offset.
 You can override it in firmware via the command `M218 [T<index>] [X<offset>] [Y<offset>]`.
 Save with `M500`.

 - **Q: I forgot to change the start Gcode and I'm printing with only one extruder.
 Will the second purge line grind the filament?**

   **A:** No, as long as you have `PREVENT_COLD_EXTRUSION` enabled in firmware.
-You can use the following comands to check:
+You can use the following commands to check:
   ```
   M302         ; report current cold extrusion state
   M302 P0      ; enable cold extrusion checking